Defending Prenuptial Agreements

 If your prenuptial agreement was property executed, with both parties represented by their own lawyers, prenuptial agreements are difficult to attack.
 Talk to an experienced attorney to make sure yours is airtight before you file for divorce.Experienced New York Prenuptial Agreement Lawyer

 From my offices in New Paltz, New York, I represent clients in divorce and family law matters in communities throughout the Hudson Valley and the Catskill region.
-Contact my offices to arrange a free consultation.
+Contact my offices to arrange a consultation.